junglesta/wherenodoctor/_posts/2016-01-01-06-right-and-wrong-uses-of-modern-medicines.md

   • antacids to treat stomach ulcers together with medicine to prevent stomach cramps

-  • 2 or more pain medicines (aspirin with acetaminophen—sometimes also with caffeine)
+  • 2 or more pain medicines (aspirin with acetaminophen, sometimes also with caffeine)